This is the multi-page printable view of this section. Click here to print.

 Submit the on-chain transaction to register the node update with the network:

-solo consensus dev-node-update submit-transaction \
+solo consensus dev-node-update submit-transactions \

 --deployment "${SOLO_DEPLOYMENT}" \